LaudateCorpus1/lets-color-skill/README.md

                  return responseBuilder
                          .withSpeech(speechText)
                          .withSimpleCard(cardTitle, cardText)
-                         .addDirective(hpPrinterDirective(name, url, resource, locale))
+                         .addDirective(startConnectionDirective(name, url, resource, locale))
                          .build();
                  }
              ```
              No big deal here, just getting the name and url of the given category, then get the text and text card from our
              message resources and then prepare to return to Alexa the message.
              But this time we're adding a [directive](https://developer.amazon.com/docs/alexa-voice-service/interaction-model.html#interfaces)
-             and calling `hpPrinterDirective` method which is responsible for doing `Skill Connections` magic.
+             and calling `startConnectionDirective` method which is responsible for doing `Skill Connections` magic.

         3. #### Skill Connections:<a name="skill-connections"></a>

-            The `hpPrinterDirective` method is where the "magic" happens.
+            The `startConnectionDirective` method is where the "magic" happens.
 It's where we're going to ask Alexa to
             communicate with HP Printer Skill through [`Skill Connections`](https://developer.amazon.com/docs/custom-skills/skill-connections.html)
             feature to print the selected coloring page.
-            Basically the `hpPrinterDirective` method returns a Directive, a `StartConnectionDirective` to be more specific.
+            Basically the `startConnectionDirective` method returns a Directive, a `StartConnectionDirective` to be more specific.
             This `StartConnectionDirective` is responsible to tell Alexa that we want to delegate a job to other capable skills,
             in this case delegate a coloring page to HP Printer Skill for printing.